 \section{Energy resolution estimation}

 The energy resolution can be estimated using a novel in-array technique without use of a known energy external radiation source.
-By pulsing a source KID with large readout power, one creates a non-equilibrium quasiparticle population within the device.
+By pulsing a source KID with large readout power, one creates a non-equilibrium quasiparticle population within the sensor.
 Recombination then generates phonons that propagate out into the substrate.
-These are then absorbed by other target KIDs, like a regular particle interaction.
-Fig. \ref{fig:combined} details this process and one can see the response of neighboring KIDs to a square 20~$\mu$s square pulse.
-We can then apply an optimal filter (OF) estimate for the resolution [4] given by:
+These are absorbed by other target KIDs, like a regular particle interaction.
+Fig. \ref{fig:combined} details this process, showing the response of neighboring KIDs to a 20~$\mu$s square pulse.
+By measuring the shift in resonance parameters and using Mattis-Bardeen (M-B) theory \textemdash\ which describes the electrodynamics of thin-film superconductivity \textemdash\ to relate the extracted parameters to the physically relevant quasiparticle density, one can then apply an optimal filter (OF) [7] to compute the resolution:

-where $\tilde{s}$ is Fourier transform of a pulse signal time stream and J is the power spectral density of a corresponding noise stream.
-For the analysis presented here we selected a subset of 8 resonators on the prototype device, chosen to be neighbors in frequency space from 3130\textendash3170 MHz, and took 2 data runs \textemdash\ a series of pulses applying $>$10dBm to neighboring resonators, and corresponding noise time streams, taken over readout powers ranging from -25 dBm to -7 dBm.
+where $\tilde{s}$ is the Fourier transform of a pulse signal time stream and J is the power spectral density of a corresponding noise stream.
+For the analysis presented here we selected a subset of 8 resonators on the prototype device, as seen in Fig. \ref{fig:device} \textit{Left}, chosen to be both neighbors in frequency and physical space \textemdash\ downplaying position effects arising from phonon propagation across the entire wafer \textemdash\ with $f_r$ spanning from 3130\textendash3170 MHz.
+Pulse data was acquired by applying a series of approx. -30~dBm squares pulses of 20~$\mu$s width, in line with the phonon rise-time for these devices, to individual resonators.
+Resonator data and related noise time streams were then read out at -60 dBm.